emard/ulx3s/README.md

     [x] USB: copper fill keepout
     [x] ADC: footprint according to MAX1112x land pattern 90-0023 [ ] fix tombstoning see https://www.tempoautomation.com/blog/surface-mount-tombstone-experiment/
+    [ ] Avoid VIAs on the PADs
+    [ ] aligment marks for BGA footprint using exposed gold plated copper [ ] Order ADCs in reel (not bulk, not tube).
+    [ ] check increased distance of 2 pad rows for SDRAM [ ] check increased distance of 2 pad rows for FT231X